Your Brand is Being Misrepresented by AI — And It's Your Fault

 "AI models are not misrepresenting your brand maliciously.
 They are doing the best they can with the signals you have given them — which, in most cases, is nothing at all."

 The absence of structured data is not neutral — it is actively harmful.
+With only 41% of web pages carrying JSON-LD markup, as documented by the HTTP Archive's 2024 Web Almanac, more than half of all brands are operating without the machine-readable declarations AI models need to accurately identify who they are.
 A website without JSON-LD schema forces AI models to parse unstructured HTML and infer entity attributes from context.
 This inference process is unreliable: the model might incorrectly classify your consulting firm as a software company, confuse your service offerings with a similarly named competitor, or assign attributes from adjacent content that have nothing to do with your brand.

 Schema silence is particularly damaging for brands in competitive industries where multiple organizations claim authority over similar topics.
 Without explicit entity disambiguation (sameAs links, unique @id identifiers, specific attribute declarations), AI models may merge your entity with a competitor's — attributing your proprietary methodologies to their brand or vice versa.
 This entity conflation is invisible to you but immediately apparent to every user who queries the AI about your services.